 Effect on Benefits

-You save taxes on dollars you contribute to the Flexible Spending Accounts because you convert that amount from your pay to before-tax dollars.
-However, this does not reduce your base pay for purposes of pay increases or for calculating most benefits based on pay.
-Your W-2 will show your salary as reduced by the amounts you contributed to the FSAs and pre-tax health or dental premiums.
+You save taxes on dollars you contribute to the Flexible Spending Accounts using before-tax dollars.
+Your W-2 will show your salary as reduced by the amounts you contributed to the FSAs and any other pre-tax deductions.